tenet-ac-za/simplesamlphp-module-sqlattribs/README.md

 * `class` - the name of the class, must be _sqlattribs:AttributeFromSQL_

-* `attribute` - the attribute to use as the uid/key for database searches, defaults to _eduPersonPrincipalName_ if not specified.
+* `identifyingAttribute` - the attribute to use as the uid/key for database searches, defaults to _eduPersonPrincipalName_ if not specified.

 * `limit` - an optional array specifying the attribute names we can add.
 If not specified, all attributes that are found in the database are added.
 Defaults to allowing all attributes.